codeworksacademy/king_of_pong/JavaScript-Fundamentals-and-the-DOM/readme.md

   - add an onclick to our Thorsten card that calls this function
   - inject the count into `thorsten-count` element
 - Write a function that increases the count of Georgie cards
-  - add an onclick to our Gerorgie card that calls this function
+  - add an onclick to our Georgie card that calls this function
   - inject the count into `georgie-card` element
 - Write a function that re-calculates the total value of our collection
   - this draw the new total value to the `cards-value` element